tty-pt/libqdb/README.md

 ```
 > This creates a checkpoint.
 You'll need the libdb docs
 for some more detail on some of this.

+## transaction stack
+Although it is unlikely, you might need to copy the qdb\_config.txnl object.
+And replace it temporarily in case you are working with multiple databases
+and each needs its own transaction stack.

 # Types
 These are the built-in types we provide.
 You can add more if you like.